 The M1A, M14 or M1A1, depending on how you know it, was designed in a simpler time.
-Back when military doctrine stated that the Army put the most led downrange would always win.
+Back when military doctrine stated that the Army that put the most lead downrange would always win.
 While these rifles can be adapted for precision fire, they are often used for plinking, hunting and little more.

 In a practical sense, they weigh double what an AR 15 does and lack the performance of a well-made AR 10.
 If you still want to shoot one of these rifles, having the best scope for your M1A can make the difference between being able to hit at 300 yards or 1300 yards.

 These rifles were not designed to be used with optics, and a few idiosyncrasies will have to be addressed before you can make full use of them.
 Here are the best scope for M1A on the market as well as tips & tricks to make sure you don’t buy the wrong one, and the lessons learned from how to mount a scope to an M1A that it wasn’t designed for.

 - How to Choose a Rifle Scope for an M1A?